isographlabs/isograph/docs-website/docs/quickstart.md

 This is the process for adding Isograph to an existing **NextJS project**.
 However, it shouldn't be that different to add it to a project in another framework.

 If you don't have a NextJS project handy, you can follow the instructions [here](https://nextjs.org/docs/getting-started/installation) and proceed with this quickstart!

+This currently requires NextJS to be run with Babel and for React to be run in React strict mode.
 :::

 ## Install the compiler, babel plugin and runtime